 Promises to give: Contributions are recognized when the donor makes a written promise to give to the Foundation that is, in substance, unconditional.
 All promises to give are generally receivable within two months of year-end.
 Management determines the allowance for doubtful promises by regularly evaluating individual promises to give and considering prior history of donor and proven collectability of past donations.
 Promises to give are written off when deemed uncollectible.
-Recoveries of promises to give previously written off are recorded when received.
-Management believes promises to give were fully collectible and no provision for doubtful promises to give was necessary.
-All promises to give are due in the year ending December 31, 2017.
+Recoveries of promises to give were fully collectible and no provision for doubtful promises to give was necessary.
+All promises to give are due in the year ending December 31, 2018.

-Inventory: Inventory consists of toys, either donated from individuals or corporations, which have not been distributed at December 31.
-2016.
+Inventory: Inventory consists of toys, either donated from individuals or corporations, which have not been distributed at December 31, 2017.
 For those donated by individuals, a mean value per toy is determined by applying a statistical analysis that includes obtaining actual, pre-Christmas retail prices for those toys included in the analysis.
 For those donated by corporations, a current fair market value is obtained at the date of donation.
 Since there are observable retail prices, inventory is considered a Level 2 item.
+Toys purchased by the Foundation are recorded at cost.